 Contemporary Fine Art Painter

 Andrew Gray is an international artist producing monumental scale paintings in the genre of magical realism.
-His paintings explore the future of humanity and human culture.
+His paintings are laced with narratives exploring future conditions for human culture.
 His imagery draws from a synthesis of scientific advances, artificial intelligence, current affairs, popular culture, and world history.
 As a 21st Century painter Andrew utilises a wide range of stylistic approaches to paint with oil and acrylic media on canvas

-In 2014 Andrew completed a PhD researching reflective practices in art and design and currently practices, lectures and teaches in Switzerland and Nepal
+In 2014 Andrew completed a PhD researching reflective practices in art and design and currently paints and lectures in Switzerland and Nepal

 Yet across the gulf of space 2020